Karnataka (band)

+Karnataka are a Welsh progressive rock band formed by Ian Jones in 1997.
+He has remained the sole constant member of the band throughout different iterations.
+So far, the band has released six regular studio albums and three live albums.
+The current line-up of the band consists of Sertari (vocals), Luke Machin (guitars), Ian Jones (bass), Rob Wilsher (keyboards) and Jack Summerfield (drums).

+History

+1997–2004: original line-up

-Karnataka are a Welsh progressive rock band formed in 1997 by Ian Jones (bass/acoustic guitar), Jonathan Edwards (keyboards) and Rachel Jones (vocals).
-The band started as a project to record songs in Ian's home studio, that had been written and performed by Jonathan, Rachel and Ian in earlier bands.
-The project was augmented by additional musicians, Paul Davies (electric guitars) and Gavin Griffiths (drums), who had played with other members of Karnataka in earlier bands.
+The band started as a project to record songs in Ian Jones' home studio, which he had written and performed with Jonathan Edwards (keyboards) and Rachel Jones (vocals).
+The project was augmented by additional musicians, Paul Davies (electric guitars) and Gavin Griffiths (drums), who had played with other members previously.
 At the end of the recording the decision was made to continue the project as a band.
 The name Karnataka was chosen by the band, from a suggestion by Ian, following his trips to that state of India.

-History

-1997–2004: original line-up

-The five-piece recorded what would become their debut album, Karnataka in 1997.
+The five-piece recorded what would become their self-titled debut album in late 1997 and early 1998.
 In the beginning, the band had no thought of actually releasing the album – they made the recording for their own pleasure.
 As they started to play live shows in their new configuration, however, word of mouth ensured that an increasing number of people started asking for copies.
+The album was released in 1998.

 It was recommended to the band that they send a copy of the album to Martin Hudson at the Classic Rock Society.
 Martin gave the band their first break by positively reviewing the album in the society's magazine, and then offering them a gig for the Classic Rock Society in Rotherham, supporting the Genesis tribute band ReGenesis in 1999.
 The show was a success and Karnataka were offered another support with Jump in October 1999.
 Encouraged, the band had already started writing the material that would eventually appear on their second album, The Storm.

 The Storm was recorded between August–November 1999 in Ian's studio.
 The album was then mixed at Rockfield Studios in Monmouthshire, Wales—a studio used by such notable bands as Rush, Man, Hawkwind, Queen and Clannad.
 Further live performances brought the band to the attention of record company Voiceprint through whom they are now distributed.
 The band toured the UK extensively with the new album, culminating in a show before an audience of die-hards at London's Mean Fiddler, which was filmed and subsequently released on DVD under licence to Classic Rock Productions.
 The DVD, entitled simply In Concert, was well received by fans but frustrated the band, who still felt that the results did not fully reflect their acclaimed live performances.